 - Organised indoor or adult sport.

-- Up to 30 people will be able to attend weddings, receptions, funerals and wakes
+- Up to 30 people will be able to attend weddings, receptions and wakes

 - Remaining outdoor entertainment (including performances).

 - Some large events: indoor 1,000 or 50%, outdoor 4,000 or 50%, outdoor seated 10,000 or 25%.

 - Up to 10,000 spectators can attend the very largest outdoor seated venues like football stadiums